mzurel/mzurel/README.md

 - 👋 Hi, I’m Michael Zurel (@mzurel; [https://mzurel.github.io/](https://mzurel.github.io/)).
-I'm a PhD student at University of British Columbia working with Dr. Robert Raussendorf and Dr. William G. Unruh on foundations of quantum computation.
+I am an NSERC Postdoctoral Fellow in the Department of Mathematics at Simon Fraser University working on foundations and mathematics of quantum information and quantum computation.
 - 👀 I’m interested in foundations of and classical simulation algorithms for quantum computation.
 - 💞️ I’m looking to collaborate on implementations of classical simulation algorithms for quantum computation with magic states based on quasiprobability representations such as those in
   - [https://arxiv.org/pdf/1201.1256.pdf](https://arxiv.org/pdf/1201.1256.pdf)